sass/sass/proposal/css-imports.md

 [loading an import](#loading-an-import), possibly with another algorithm that calls the existing algorithm to handle filesystem imports.

+> Other than support for importing plain CSS, this algorithm is designed to
+> accurately capture the current behavior of Ruby Sass and Dart Sass (when only
+> filesystem importers are involved).
+It closely matches the implementation of
+> Dart Sass, whereas Ruby Sass treats imported URLs as plain strings and
+> operates on filesystem paths rather than `file:` URLs.

 ### Handling an Import Rule

 To evaluate an `@import` rule: